pubnub/pubnub-mcp-server/resources/sdk_docs/java_objects.md

 ### Set user metadata

-Sets metadata for a UUID.
-Custom overwrites existing custom data; use read-modify-write if you need to merge.
+Unsupported partial updates of custom metadata: the value of custom overwrites the stored value.

+Set metadata for a UUID, optionally including the custom data object.

 #### Method(s)